aspose-diagram/Aspose.Diagram-Documentation/french/pythonjava/developer-guide/converting/_index.fr.md

 type: docs
 weight: 40
 url: /fr/python-java/converting/
-description: Cette section contient une description de toutes les options possibles pour convertir des documents Visio en utilisant Aspose.Diagram pour Python via Java.
+description: This section contains a description of all possible options for converting Visio documents using Aspose.Diagram for Python via Java.
 ---